StoddardOXC/OpenXCOM.Tools/Distribution/README.md

 - show asterisk on MainView's statusbar if the Map changes
 - show "routes changed" in RouteView if the Routes change
 - fix ambiguity of the Maptree changed flag in the TilesetEditor
-- TilesetEditor: constrain tileset-labels to Categories (instead of Groups)
+- TilesetEditor: constrain tileset-labels to Categories (instead of globally)
 - TilesetEditor: print count of tilesets with identical label/basepath
 - TilesetEditor: button that applies current terrainset to all tilesets with identical label/basepath